 If the message or subject is left empty, the default tech support response (if one is defined) will be shown to users submitting crash reports.

 Note: The Application Key is set at runtime by your application and can be used to provide different messages for the same crash type.
 For example, the Application Key could be used to identify localized versions of a product, and in turn localize versions of the support response.
+For more information about how to localize your support response please see this doc.

 The default support response is displayed if there is no stack key specific message for a given crash report.